Who is Liable in an Uber Accident/Lyft Accident?

 Regardless if it was an employee’s negligence, Uber or Lyft contributing to the accident, or the other driver driving recklessly, the injured parties deserve to be compensated for their personal injury.
 Let our personal injury law firm at Rockview Accident Lawyers sort out all the details pertaining to liability coverage.
 Our legal team has worked tirelessly to get our clients the financial compensation that is owed to them.

 The attorney-client relationship is important to us, and we will earn your trust by remaining honest about your case.
 We push to hold the negligent parties accountable and maximize settlements.
 It is not enough to get injured victims reimbursed for medical bills; they should also be compensated for their pain and suffering.
-Schedule a case evaluation with our Victorville law office today.
+Schedule a free case evaluation with our Victorville law office today.